Stan & Ollie: Real-life background

-The film's story differs from events as they actually happened; while the film is based on fact, the sequence of events has been juggled and simplified.
-The "Mrs. Laurel" character is inaccurate: Laurel had married the quietly devoted Ida Kitaeva Raphael in 1946, but the film character is based for comic effect on one of his former wives, the strident Countess Illeana.
+The film's story differs from events as they actually happened; while the film is based on fact, the sequence of events has been altered.
+The "Mrs. Laurel" character is inaccurate: Laurel had married Ida Kitaeva Raphael in 1946, but the film character is based on one of his former wives, Countess Illeana.
 The scene of Laurel waiting for Hardy at the 20th Century-Fox studios, with Hardy preferring to remain with Hal Roach, is fictitious: while Laurel's contract with Roach had expired, Hardy's had not.
 Moreover, the team did not report to Fox until July 11, 1941, well after both had severed their connections with Roach.
 The scene of Laurel and Hardy arguing bitterly was staged for dramatic effect; in reality the comedians never argued.
 Lucille Hardy, his widow, remembered Hardy being angry with Laurel only once, out of Laurel's hearing: the comedians had agreed to present a strong, united front when negotiating with Hal Roach, only to have Laurel meekly agreeing to Roach's demands.

 Starting in October 1953, Laurel and Hardy spent eight months on tour.
 On arriving at Cobh in Ireland on 9 September 1953 and disembarking from the SS America they were given a warm welcome, and this is recreated in the final scene of the film.
 Following their opening night at the Palace Theatre, Plymouth on 17 May 1954, Hardy had a mild heart attack.
 Hardy stayed at the Grand Hotel in Plymouth while recovering.
 The pair sailed back to the United States on 2 June.
 The remainder of the tour was cancelled, and Laurel and Hardy never performed together on stage again.
 The character of Nobby Cook portrayed in the film is fictional.
 There was never a plan to continue the tour without Hardy, as Laurel would have refused to work with anyone else.